What is fat grafting?

 How is fat grafting performed?

 Fat grafting is performed in your doctor's rooms on an outpatient basis.
 There are basically 3 parts to the procedure.

-The doctor will schedule to see you about a week after the procedure to check both the donor and recipient sites.
-A follow-up appointment 6-8 weeks later should see most of the swelling resolved and early results assessed.
+The doctor will review about a week after the procedure to check both the donor and recipient sites.
+A follow-up appointment 6–8 weeks later should see most of the swelling resolved and early results.
 A repeat procedure may need to be performed if the desired outcome has not been achieved but this should not be within 3 months of the first graft.

 How long do fat grafts last?

 How much of the graft survives and for how long is currently unknown.
-Over the first few months your body will resorb about 65% of the fat.
+Over the first few months, about 65% of the fat is reabsorbed.
 The remaining 35% will usually stay in place.
 It appears that the amount resorbed by the body and ultimately the longevity of the graft is highly dependent on the technique used in grafting.
-Newer techniques are being developed to increase the longevity.
+Newer techniques are being developed to increase longevity.
 For longer lasting results, patients may receive 3 or 4 treatments over a period of 6 months to a year.

 Are there any side effects or complications from fat grafting?

 A moderate amount of swelling is expected after the fat graft.
 This is usually evident for 2 weeks after the procedure.
 Some bruising may also be apparent.